 Janel is a Functional Medicine Nutritionist, Board certified holistic nutritionist, herbalist, and yoga therapist.
 She works with people using food and lifestyle to help them function their best today and for decades to come.
 She believes in empowering people to understand their body and take charge of their health.
 Schedule a free 15 minute inquiry call today

-Bring in the fresh and light energy of the spring, support your liver and release toxins so your entire body functions better.
+Bring in the fresh and light energy of the spring, support your liver and support detoxification.
 Nourish your body and your soul during this natural time of year to cleanse.
-Set or reset new habits that move you towards feeling your best.
+Set or reset new habits that move you towards feeling and functioning your best.

 This is a chance to clear out the old and RESET, REPAIR and REPLENISH

 Join Board Certified Holistic Nutritionist, Functional Medicine Nutritionist, Doctor of Natural Medicine, Family Herbalist, and Ayurvedic Yoga Therapist Janel Ferrin Anderson on this AWESOME and unique spring cleanse and deep dive into detoxification, your liver, and optimizing how you function.